HatFullOfData/Power-BI-Intro/3 Visualisations.md

 ## General Visuals

+Aim for 3-4 visuals that tell the story you are trying to tell.

 * [Adding Visuals - Power BI](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-report-add-visualizations-i)

 ## Tables and Matrix

+Tables and Matrix have their place but only work for some audiences so know your audience.

 * [Tables - Microsoft](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-tables)
 * [Matrix - Microsoft](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-matrix-visual)